 - Alerts wherever you want them, from Slack to PagerDuty to stone tablets: we’ve added support for webhooks, Kafka, and several output formats.

-- A more reliable read on your detection performance and what “normal” looks like, by adding benchmarks for detection strategies to our analytics.
+- A more reliable read on your detection performance and what “normal” looks like, by adding benchmarks for detection policies to our analytics.

 - Expanded container visibility.
 Our sensor now works with Kubernetes’ Container Runtime Interface (CRI).